ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ### The problem

 The aim of this document is to outline all of the various tools used to obtain the relevant properties from a SAFT-type equation of state.
-In short, SAFT equations of state provide the Helmholtz free energy of a system at a given composition $\mathbf{z}$, volume $V$ and temperature $T$:
+In short, SAFT equations of state provide the Helmholtz energy of a system at a given composition $\mathbf{z}$, volume $V$ and temperature $T$:

 ``A=A(\mathbf{z},V,T)``

 Taking derivatives of this function (within the `Clapeyron` module, this is done using automatic differentiation) can give us a wide range of properties which are given in the appendix.
 However, it is more common that we are interested in the state of a system at certain conditions ($\mathbf{z}_0$, $p_0$ , $T_0$).
-The answer to this can be determined from the following, deceptively simple, minimisation of the Gibbs free energy:
+The answer to this can be determined from the following, deceptively simple, minimisation of the Gibbs energy:

 ``\min G(\mathbf{z}_0,p_0,T_0)``